 To deliver the aspirations set out in the Masterplan strong leadership is required and different ways of working.
-It is proposed that the Partnership meet regularly throughout the delivery period to discuss and monitor progress and consider issues arising.
-The Partnership should also be a co-ordinator for all activities and proposals within the City Centre, both public and private to ensure the Masterplan objectives are not diluted.
+It is proposed that a Steering Group is established to meet regularly throughout the delivery period to discuss and monitor progress and consider issues arising.
+The Steering Group should also be a co-ordinator for all activities and proposals within the City Centre, both public and private to ensure the Masterplan objectives are not diluted.

-The following sections summarises how the various proposals within the Masterplan will address the objectives set out above.
+The following sections summarise how the various proposals within the Masterplan will address the objectives set out above.